-Located in Glen Mills, Media and Chester, Providence Facial Plastic and Cosmetic Surgery offers facelift surgery to the residents of Philadelphia and the surrounding areas of Pennsylvania who desire facial plastic surgery.
+Located in Glen Mills, Media and Chester, Providence Facial Plastic and Cosmetic Surgery offers facelift surgery to the residents of Philadelphia, Pennsylvania and surrounding areas, who desire facial plastic surgery.

 Dr. Mark Ginsburg, board certified in both facial plastic surgery and head and neck surgery (otolaryngology) by the American Osteopathic Board of Otolaryngology, is the premier facial plastic surgeon in the Philadelphia area.
 Specializing in facial plastic and cosmetic surgery, Dr. Ginsburg is your first choice for the facelift that you are considering.